Accreditation in a box

 - Dedicated HHSRS named contact

-- Promise to write an informal letter regarding any non serious hazards before formal notice served
+- Promise to write an informal letter regarding any non-serious hazards before formal notice is served

 - Free access to a local waste tip on specified days